danstocker-legacy/nodes/README.md

 ### Using `SyncerBase`

-When working with asynchronous networks, especially ones that involve paths that run parallel, then come back together, synchronizing inputs may very well be the most important thing to do.
-For any custom node type that relies on multiple inputs, `SyncerBase` is a fitting foundation.
+When paths fork and join in a graph, synchronizing inputs becomes crucial.
+For custom nodes that rely on multiple inputs, Nodes provides `SyncerBase` as a foundation.
 The `#process()` method of `SyncerBase` always receives its `inputs` argument with *all* inputs that correspond to any given tag.

+    `SyncerBase` is currently only recommended as a static node as cached input values may be purged on closing ports.

-Nodes that are based on `SyncerBase` are nearly identical to those based on `TrackerBase`, except for the base class and tags, because both rely on the presence of all inputs in `#process()`. `SyncerBase`, however, requires tags to be present in calls to `#send()`, and output only once for each tag.
+Nodes based on `SyncerBase` are nearly identical to those based on `TrackerBase`, except for the base class, as well as tags to be passed to `#send()`, as both rely on the presence of all inputs in `#process()`.
+`SyncerBase` outputs only once for each tag.

-Our usual `Adder` node, implemented on top of `SyncerBase`:
+Our usual `Adder` node, implemented as a subclass of `SyncerBase`:

 ```typescript
 // node node_modules/@kwaia/nodes/examples/adder-syncer